LBence31/avr_arduion_uno_r3/README.md

 - screen - for serial monitoring, aka debug
 - [usbipd-win tool](https://github.com/dorssel/usbipd-win/releases) - installed on windows to share the board connected via USB to WSL2
 - vim (btw)

+## Notes

+compile_commands.json is only there so my clangd LSP doesn't throw errors and can autocomplete, so directory and file values are just placeholder in the file